 Distracted Driving: The New Drunk Driving

 April is National Distracted Driving Month.
-Though traffic has dropped significantly since the start of the COVID-19 pandemic, our roads have actually gotten more dangerous.
+Though traffic dropped significantly during the COVID-19 pandemic, our roads actually got more dangerous, and remain more dangerous, while traffic has increased back to pre-pandemic levels.
 More than 700 people are still injured in distracted driving crashes every day.
 In 2019, over 3,100 people were killed in distracted driving accidents, a 10% increase over 2018.
 Taking your eyes off the road for even two seconds doubles your risk of a crash.
 Plus, distracted driving tickets can raise your insurance cost by up to 45%.

 What constitutes distracted driving, and what can you do to prevent a distracted driving tragedy?